 Do you have VPN questions that don’t appear on this page?
 If so, contact us and we’ll provide you with a custom answer via email.
 Also, we’ll add your question to our VPN FAQ document so that other shoppers can learn.

 We have verified the top VPNs in our VPN store with Windows PCs, Apple macOS, Android, and iOS.
 Most VPN services also feature Linux capabilities.

 VPNs work with the top desktop and mobile operating systems.
-If you want to use a VPN-enabled router, you should exercise caution.
-Some top VPNs don’t offer router compatibility.
-Furthermore, practically every router-compatible VPN requires manual setup.
+If you want to use a VPN-enabled router, exercise caution.
+Practically every VPN-compatible router requires a manual setup.

 If you want to use your VPN with TV devices such as Apple TV, Roku, Amazon Fire, etc., ask about compatibility before you buy.
 Of course, NordVPN offers a risk-free money-back guarantee, so you can always get a refund if you discover your VPN doesn’t work as expected.

-No. The best VPN services come with mobile apps and desktop interfaces that make setup fast and easy.
-As you gain experience with your VPN, you’ll have a chance to delve into its advanced settings.
+No. The best VPN services come with mobile apps and desktop interfaces that make the setup fast and easy.
+As you gain experience with your VPN, you’ll delve into its advanced settings.

-If you’re a home-based business, freelancer, creative professional, entrepreneur, or other small business owner, you need a VPN to protect valuable information such as banking, customer, vendor, and employee data.
+VPNs are important for small businesses, freelancers, entrepreneurs, and home-based businesses to protect sensitive information such as banking, customer, vendor, and employee data.
 A VPN will also help you protect your trade secrets, payroll, and other confidential data.

 If you don’t connect to a VPN before using the internet for business, you can lose your competitive advantages.
 Even worse, you tell the world that you’re available for ransomware and other malware attacks.

 Stop risking everything you’ve achieved.
-Your VPN guarantees that no one can snoop on your online activities as you work.
+Your VPN guarantees no one can snoop on your online activities as you work.
 You help to secure your online brand identity and protect your business from cyber crime.

 Have you ever wondered why your ISP offers separate service plans for home and business users?
 Sometimes, your ISPs may cancel your consumer internet account if they discover that you’re using it for your business.
 Business internet services cost more than your individual account.